Dimethyl phosphorochloridothioate

-Dimethyl phosphorochloridothioate is a chemical compound used as an intermediate for insecticides, pesticides, and fungicides, as well as additives for oil and gasoline, plasticizers corrosion inhibitors; flame retardants and flotation agents.
+Dimethyl phosphorochloridothioate is an organophosphate compound used as an intermediate for insecticides, pesticides, and fungicides, as well as additives for oil and gasoline, plasticizers corrosion inhibitors; flame retardants and flotation agents.
 It is an irritant for skin, eyes, and mucous membranes.

+Uses

+Dimethyl phosphorochloridothionate is used to synthesize the widely used and highly toxic insecticide Parathion by reacting it with sodium p-nitrophenate.